ova2/primefaces-cookbook/README.md

 The WAR file is located in the <tt>target</tt> folder below project root.
 The demo web application is prepared to run with PrimeFaces 5.2 and JSF 2.2.

-You can deploy the WAR file on every Servlet 3.x compatible application server such as [http://wildfly.org JBoss WildFly] or [http://tomee.apache.org/apache-tomee.html Apache TomEE].
+You can deploy the WAR file on every Servlet 3.x compatible application server such as [WildFly][WildFly] or [Apache TomEE][Apache-TomEE].
 The demo application is running under

 <pre>